BarakChamo/Mobile-Application-Development/Classes/Class 2 - Understanding React.md

 ## Class 1 - Understanding React & React Native

 In this class we'll be learning how to build cross-platform mobile applications using [React Native](https://facebook.github.io/react-native/), a framework developed and maintained by Facebook.
-Today we'll focus on understanding the React JavaScript framework, how React and React Native relate to each other and how to get started writing
+Today we'll focus on understanding the React JavaScript framework, how React and React Native relate to each other and how to get started writing React-based applications.

-React-based applications.
+React is a component-based web application framwork, each component contains a small amou

+Let's look at a basic React application example [on this glitch](https://glitch.com/~react-basic).

 ### Resources